 Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

-And the good news is that if you’re interested in acupuncture, Toronto offers many knowledgeable, professional, highly trained practitioners to choose from.
+And the good news is that if you’re interested in acupuncture, Toronto offers many highly-trained practitioners to choose from.

-As eloquently stated by Plato, the true essence of holistic forms of medicine like acupuncture is seeing you, the patient, as a multi-faceted being.
+As stated by Plato, the true essence of holistic forms of medicine like acupuncture is seeing you as a multi-faceted being.

 It’s also about realizing that whatever symptoms might be present, whether you have throbbing low-back pain, extreme PMS symptoms, overwhelming stress or chronic insomnia, these are signs from your body that something on the base level is not right, and must be addressed.